 South Carolina has a reputation as a superior business location, largely due to an exceptional economic climate that helps companies hold down operating costs and increase their return on investment.
 In addition, South Carolina's performance-based tax incentives reward companies for job creation and investment.
-The state's probusiness policies are demonstrated by the following:
+The state's pro-business policies are demonstrated by the following:

-- Numerous ways to potentially eliminate your entire corporate income taxes; - A wide range of sales tax exemptions that will reduce start-up costs and annual operating costs; - Property tax incentives that can be tailored to meet your company's needs; and - Special discretionary incentives at the local and state level that may be used to meet specific needs of individual companies on a case-by-case basis.
+Numerous ways to potentially eliminate your entire corporate income taxes;

+A wide range of sales tax exemptions that will reduce start-up costs and annual operating costs;

-The following pages describe incentives available to qualified companies.
-Please note that state incentives are contingent upon submission of all required documentation, staff review, fulfillment of eligibility requirements and the conditions of each program.
+Property tax incentives that can be tailored to meet your company's needs; and that state incentives are contingent upon submission of all required documentation, staff review, fulfillment of eligibility requirements and the conditions of each program.
 The relevant statutory provisions and agency guidelines must be reviewed for a full understanding of the terms and conditions of each incentive.
 The South Carolina Department of Commerce is not authorized to offer definitive commitments.
 Only the South Carolina Department of Revenue (Department of Revenue), local city and county councils and the South Carolina Coordinating Council for Economic Development (Coordinating Council) have the authority to offer definitive tax commitments under South Carolina law.